 The narrative that led to the foundation of Israel was built on the reality of the European onslaught against its Jewish population.
 Many of the early immigrants that fled to Israel were victims who had nowhere else to go.

 It's not hard to understand why so many Western Jews feel attached to a place they think of as their mythical home.
-For Jews that live outside of Israel, as secular as their countries might appear, as assimilated and successful as a Jew gets - the West is still more or less a Christian world and Jews (and Muslims and people of other non-Christian faiths) still feel outsiders.
+For Jews that live outside of Israel, as secular as their countries might appear, as assimilated and successful as a Jew gets - the West is still more or less a Christian world and Jews (and Muslims and people of other non-Christian faiths) still feel like outsiders.
 But most Jews know the hatred they were subjected to over the centuries, although dressed in religious or mystical garb, had economic roots.

 While one cannot minimize the extent to which the German population either supported or looked away when heinous crimes were committed, any decent history of the period makes clear it was the German elites that helped create Hitler and he made them rich.
 He expropriated Jewish property and plundered the countries of Europe.
 Whether it was Jews or Slavs, racist ideology made it "acceptable".
 We dehumanize those we want to exploit or kill.
 We call them animals, vermin, rats, and parasites.
-We are human and you are, well, less human.

 It cannot be denied that there is a tradition of 'Judenhass' in the Arab world as well (although never on the scale of Europe).
 There are horrible racist books in some Arab classrooms and there are television shows that reek of hatred.
 While there are members of Hamas that see the issue in political terms and are not racists, I met Hamas members that would like to see all Jews leave the region.